daily Broadcast

 There are going to be theological differences, historically in the Church, modes of baptism.
 What does the Lord’s Supper really mean?
 Charismatic versus non-Charismatic.
 You have things like eternal security.

-Godly people, people who love God as much or more than anybody in this room, differ on those things.
+Godly people, differ on those things.
 Sometimes we need to understand, “What are the majors, what does the Scripture say?”
 And then on some of those things that aren’t as important, come to a position that, “We understand the Scripture says…” and treat people with tolerance and dignity in the body of Christ.
 Agree to disagree.

 And that requires very hard, sometimes painful decisions to resolve the conflict.
 In this situation, you’ve got Paul and Barnabas.
 They had been on a missionary journey together and they took a young understudy, a guy by the name of Mark.